chriskrycho/async-trpl-fun/notes/Book/Random notes.md

 ## Misc. observations

+- We don’t have an introduction to *what concurrent programming **is*** in the book.
+It currently just kind of assumes it.
+Fair enough, but I think we probably *do* need one to make the async stuff make sense.
 - The [_Asynchronous Programming in Rust_ book](https://rust-lang.github.io/async-book/) exists!
 We can lean on that for “here are additional materials to go get a deeper dive.”
 It is incomplete, but it includes a chapter on building a small executor.
 - Two broad approaches: top down (“build something with Tokio/Smol/whatever”) and bottom up (“here are the core types and how they work together”).
 Can we synthesize the two, bouncing back and forth?
 - Length: